JanJaapKo/domoticz-GoodWeSEMS/README.md

 ===============================================
 This plugin provides information about your GoodWe solar inverter too Domoticz.
 This plugin has been made by analysing requests made by the GoodWe SEMS Portal website and following the API documentation provided by GoodWe.

+this plugin was created by Dylian94 () but that version seems out of maintenance.

 Installation and setup
 ----------------------
 Follow the Domoticz guide on [Using Python Plugins](https://www.domoticz.com/wiki/Using_Python_plugins).